Experience the magic yourself.

 A week before I was meant to set off I took a quick ride in the fresh snow that had just fallen the night before.
 I rode along the Union Canal, usually I cycle home along this route from Stirling to Edinburgh at least once a week.
 It felt strange after being off for such a long time, and I was seriously knackered after 50km on that day.
 When I returned home I thought about where I would be in a weeks time.
 North Berwick?
 Possibly, but it really depended on how ambitious I would be about the route.
 I knew that I will set off in a weeks time, but had also scrapped my plans to go over Ireland.
 When I finally looked at possible routes the ferry from Newcastle to Amsterdam seemed to closest option, and riding from Amsterdam to Schwobfeld could be done quickly as well, at least I was sick for such a long time and not really fit for more.
 But then I remembered that none of those enduring trips had ever started well.
 I was unfit and hungover when we crossed the Highlands in 2006, the first day on my epic New Zealand trip across the South Island started with riding off the saddle for 70k because I was too sore to sit down, in 2008 I was recovering from a severe accident when I started the trip from Auckland to Wellington, I had problems with my knees before the two big trips in 2010 and had never ridden a singlespeed properly before my last Xmas trip.
 So now, after more than 14,000 km in my legs alone in 2011 I was winging and trying to take the easiest way.
 I remembered the sign on my brothers door: If there are two ways, choose the difficult one.
 I typed Dover into Google Maps and had found my route: from Edinburgh to Dover in four days, with the ferry to Calais, and then straight home to Schwobfeld.
+I was even tempted to get a ferry from Dover to Dunkirk with a company like ferryu, as I was thinking it would be nice little extra treat.
+But I resisted.
 I also resisted the temptation of booking a return flight and contacted the press department of P&O Ferries instead to secure tickets for the Zeebrugge to Hull crossing, as that was the only boar to sail on 30 December.
 As soon as I was set my body got better and my health improved significantly in the week left to go.
 I cycled home on a stormy and very wet Tuesday night to test my new lights, and I absolutely loved it.

 With a week left and a full-on work schedule there was not much room for improvement on the bike, so I took what I had, and it worked fine.
 After almost a year I put the rack back on, turned the tyres around as the back tyre was worn already, lubed the chain and greased most moving parts, and that was it.
 I had some spare break pads, a spoke and tubes, that would be enough to fix problems on the way.
 All I needed is getting the panniers ready and packed, empty the fridge and set off.
 I managed to speak to Rebecca McQuillan about the trip and to do a quick photo shoot on Calton Hill for the Herald.
 I also talked to Christian Werner from the Thüringer Allgemeine about how mad my trip was, and then treated the bike and me to a good night’s sleep.